JaswantOnGit/Azure-ML-House-Price-Prediction/README.md

-# Azure ML House Price Prediction

 # 🏡 Azure ML Housing Price Prediction (End-to-End)

 ## 🚀 Project Overview

-This project demonstrates an **end-to-end Machine Learning solution on Microsoft Azure**, from data ingestion to real-time model deployment.
+This project demonstrates an **end to end Machine Learning solution on Microsoft Azure**, from data ingestion to real-time model deployment.

 As a **Technical Project Manager**, I built this to bridge the gap between: